andredesousa/essential-react-scaffold/README.md

 # Essential React Scaffold

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) version 4 and [Node.js](https://nodejs.org/en/about/releases) version 12.
+It has a complete development environment configured, including build, test, and deploy scripts as examples.

 ## Table of Contents